 In May of each year in Berlin, a high-caliber guest of honour speaks on the question of transatlantic relations, e.g. Dr. Klaus Kinkel, then Foreign Minister, in 1997; Dr. Otto Graf Lambsdorff, former Secretary of Economics and Chairman of the liberal party, in 1998; Dr. Javier Solana, then NATO Secretary General, in 1999; Dr Lothar Späth, CEO Jenoptik AG and former Prime Minister of Baden-Württemberg, in 2000; Ron Sommer, former CEO Deutsche Telekom AG, in 2001; Daniel R. Coats, US Ambassador and former US Senator from Indiana, in 2002; Dr. Henry Kissinger, former US Secretary of State, in 2003; Dr. Wolfgang Schäuble, Secretary of the Interior, former Chairman of the CDU and Chairman of the CDU/CSU parliamentary group, in 2004; Otto Schily, former Secretary of the Interior, SPD, in 2005; Haim Saban, Majority Shareholder Sat1Pro7, in 2006; Lars Krückeberg, Thomas Willemeit & Wolfram Putz, Principals, Graft in 2007; Alexander Kwasniewski, former President of the Republic of Poland in 2008 and Dr. Josef Ackermann, CEO Deutsche Bank on June 4th, 2009.
 2010 it was the Polish Foreign Minister Sikorski, 2011 former German Foreign Minister Frank-Walter Steinmeier.

 For the first time in 2004, the American Burns Dinner (with the American Alumni and invited guests) took place in New York.
 Dr. Henry Kissinger, former US Secretary of State, was guest of honor and speaker.
 He was followed in 2005, by Dr. Madeleine Albright, also former US Secretary of State, again hosted by the chairman of Goldman Sachs and the German Ambassador in the US.
 In the following years the dinner speaches were delivered 2006 by Joschka Fischer, Germany's former Foreign Secretary of State, 2007 Javier Solana, High Representative for the Common Foreign and Security Policy of EU gave a speech, 2008 the German UN-Ambassador Thomas Matussek and 2009 Robert Zoellick, Chairman of the World Bank.
 The following guest speakers were the Polish Foreign Minister Sirotski (2010), the German Foreign Ministers F.-W. Steinmeier and G. Westerwelle and in June 2014 the German Minister of Defence, Ursula von der Leyen.
 The Ukrainian Foreign Secretary, Pavlo Klimkin, gave the dinner speech in June 2015.
+The Canadian Minister of National Defense, Harjit Singh Sajjan flew in on the occasion of the dinner in June 2016.

 A West Coast dinner was establisehd in San Francisco in 2011.